meekostuff/HTMLDecor/README.md

 - Scripts in the page are not handled by HTMLDecor - they execute at the expected time in the browser's script handling.
 The page does not need and SHOULD NOT have scripts - they SHOULD all be part of the decor.

-- All scripts from decor or page content which are not in the initial page are executed via dynamic script insertion.
+- All scripts which are not in the initial page (that is, decor content or panned page content) are executed via dynamic script insertion.
 Thus inline scripts are executed immediately, and downloaded scripts are executed asynchronously.
 This dynamic script insertion is referred to as **enabling** in the following rules.